emaadmanzoor/racheesingh.github.com/_posts/2012-06-27-buckets-of-networks.md

 title: "Buckets of Networks"
 description: ""
 category:
-tags: [matplotlib, bar charts, Voronoi diagrams]
+tags: [matplotlib, bar charts, Voronoi Diagram]
 ---
 {% include JB/setup %}
 This is in continuation with the previous post: [Data Visualization: Part 3](http://racheesingh.github.com/2012/06/14/data-visualization-part-3/).
 In the Python application that generates Voronoi polygons for the server locations, I needed to find how many networks in the world lie in which Voronoi cell.
 So here's what I did: